Muhamed4/Data_Structure-Algorithms/README.md

         - back() : return the last element from the queue.
 ## Solved Problems

-> This section includes solutions to various algorithmic problems sourced from platforms like LeetCode and HackerEarth.
+> This section includes solutions to various algorithmic problems sourced from platforms like `LeetCode` and `HackerEarth`.
 Each problem is accompanied by the implemented solution.
 These solutions demonstrate practical applications of the data structures and algorithms discussed in this repository.

 - [Array & Vector](https://github.com/Muhamed4/Data_Structure-Algorithms/tree/master/Array/Problems)